taller-de-refactorizacion-y-limpieza-de-codigo-en-arduino

 Refactoring and Code Cleanup Workshop in Arduino

-This week we are going to have a refactoring workshop to learn how to make our Arduino code cleaner and more organized.
+This week we are going to do a refactoring workshop to learn how to make our Arduino code cleaner and more organized.

 For this workshop, we have proposed an exercise.
-We are going to start with an original code and the goal is to modify it to be better organized, while maintaining its functionality.
+We will start from a source code and the goal is to modify it to be better organized, while maintaining its functionality.

-The original code is taken from the Open Source project Alexa-Controlled Thermostat with NodeMCU v3 and Raspberry Pi - Hackster.io.
-So take the opportunity to thank the author for sharing his work and project.
+The source code is taken from the open-source project Alexa-Controlled Thermostat with NodeMCU v3 and Raspberry Pi - Hackster.io.
+So, take a moment to thank the author for sharing their work and project.

-This project consists of a single code file, in which the temperature sensor is read, a rotary encoder is used, data is displayed on an LCD, and the Alexa API is used.
+This project consists of a single code file, which reads a temperature sensor, a rotary encoder, displays data on an LCD, and uses the Alexa API.

-It is important to note that the exercise consists solely of refactoring the code.
-There is no need to add functionality or modify the way the original code performs its tasks.
-The only thing to do is to reorganize and clean it up, while maintaining its functionality.
+Important: the exercise consists solely of refactoring the code.
+You do not need to add functionalities or modify the way the original code performs its tasks.
+You only need to reorganize and clean it up, maintaining the functionality.

 You have this week to look at the code and refactor it.
-We remind you of the advice from this post on writing clean and organized code.
+We remind you of the tips from this post for writing clean and organized code.

 taller-refactorizacion-dicord

-It is not necessary for you to have the hardware to do the exercise.
-We will assume that if the code compiles, it is sufficient (unless there is a circumstantial blunder).
+You don’t need to have the hardware to do the exercise.
+We will assume that if your code compiles, it’s sufficient (barring any circumstantial mistakes).

-After this week, we will share the results in our Discord community, where you will find more instructions and details about the exercise. discord
+After this week, we will share the results in our Discord community, where you have more instructions and details about the exercise. discord